MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 3. Now open another emulator.
 This second emulator will work as a debugger.
 Follow the instructions as described in the previous step.
 Check **Open in debug mode** and then click **Connect**.

-4. At this point you will see a UUID (`/INSPECT attach <identifier>`) in your debugging emulator.
-Copy the UUID and paste it to the chat box of the first emulator.
+4. At this point you will see a command with a unique identifier (`/INSPECT attach <identifier>`) in your debugging emulator.
+Copy the whole command with the identifier from the debugging Emulator and paste it into the chat box of the first Emulator.

 > [!NOTE]
-> A universally unique identifier (UUID) is a unique ID for identifying information.
-A UUID is generated every time when the emulator is launched in debug mode after you add the inspection middleware in your bot's code.
+> A unique identifier is generated every time when the emulator is launched in debug mode after you add the inspection middleware in your bot's code.

 5. Now you can send messages in the chat box of your first emulator and inspect the messages in the debugging emulator.
 To inspect the state of the messages click **Bot State** in the debugging emulator and unfold **values** on the right **JSON** window.
-You will be able to see the state of your bot as follows:
+You will be able to see the state of your bot as follows in the debugging emulator:
 ![bot state](./media/bot-debug-inspection-middleware/bot-debug-bot-state.png)

 ## Inspect the state of a bot configured in Azure